Toric mirrors and test configurations: Cohomology intersection form

 \section{Cohomology intersection form}

 In the context of logarithmic connections on a smooth projective variety, under certain assumptions, the \emph{cohomology intersection form} provides a global version of the stationary phase expansion for higher residue pairings.
+Here we summarise a few basic facts which we need for our applications.

-Matsumoto \cite{Matsumoto_intersection} studies this intersection form in the classical case of generic hyperplane arrangements in projective space (however he does not discuss the stationary phase approximation).
-We will follow a recent reference, including the stationary phase approximation, due to Matsubara-Heo \cite{Matsubara_cohomology}.
+Matsumoto \cite{Matsumoto_intersection} studies this intersection form in the classical case of generic hyperplane arrangements in projective space (however he does not discuss the stationary phase formula).
+We will follow a recent reference, including the stationary phase formula, due to Matsubara-Heo \cite{Matsubara_cohomology}.
 We also point out the work of Sabbah \cite{Sabbah_Duality}, and the $L^2$ approach developed by Li and Wen \cite{SiLi_Hodge}.

-As in \cite{Matsubara_cohomology}, Section 2.1, we consider a smooth projective variety $Y$ endowed with a simple normal crossing divisor $D = \sum^N_j D_j$.
+As in \cite{Matsubara_cohomology}, Section 2.1, we consider a smooth projective variety $Y$ of dimension $n$, endowed with a simple normal crossing divisor $D = \sum^N_j D_j$.
 Let $E \to Y$ denote a holomorphic vector bundle endowed with a meromorphic integrable connection $\nabla$ with logarithmic poles along $D$ (see e.g. \cite{hotta}, Chapter 5, Section 5.2 for the general theory).
 Writing $E_+ := E$, $E_- := E^{\vee}$ and $\Omega^p_{\log} := \Omega^p_{Y}(\log D)$ for the sheaf of logarithmic $p$-forms, we set

 and so obtain complexes

 with hypercohomologies

 Under a certain generic condition on $\nabla$, the cohomology intersection form is defined as a bilinear pairing